shaikezam/preem/README.md

 ```

-**beforeEach**: receives a callback function that can performs operations before each CheckIf function
+**beforeEach**: receives a callback function that can perform operations before each CheckIf function

 **checkIf**: receives the tested parameter, return object of pre-defined functions:
-- isEqualTo - test the *checkIf* paramter is equal to another parameter (only Primitive types).
+- isEqualTo - test *checkIf* paramter is equal to another parameter (only Primitive types).
-- isNotEqualTo - test the *checkIf* paramter is not equal to another parameter (only Primitive types).
+- isNotEqualTo - test *checkIf* paramter is not equal to another parameter (only Primitive types).
-- isIncludes - test the *checkIf* array contains a parameter.
+- isIncludes - test *checkIf* array contains a parameter.
-- isNotIncludes - test the *checkIf* array don't contains a parameter.
+- isNotIncludes - test *checkIf* array don't contains a parameter.
-- isDeepEqualTo - test the *checkIf* object is equal to another object.
+- isDeepEqualTo - test *checkIf* object is equal to another object.

 ### Primitive types testing: